ase379/gpprofile2017/README.md

 Source codes for gpprofile2017 can be compiled using Delphi XE and higher.

-Executable file (gpprof.exe) is able to work and profile sources for Delphi and higher.
+Executable file (gpprof.exe) is able to work and profile sources for Delphi XE and higher.

-# Details #
+# How-To #

 Easy as 1-2-3: